-Establishment of a Guardianship and Conservatorship for a Person with Hoarding Disorder
+Establishment of a Guardianship and Conservatorship for a Person With Hoarding Disorder

 A legal step that might be necessary to provide meaningful assistance to a person afflicted with hoarding disorder is the establishment of what is known as a guardianship and conservatorship.
-A guardianship and conservatorship is established when an individual is incapable of taking care of basic affairs of daily living.
+A guardianship and conservatorship are established when an individual is incapable of taking care of basic affairs of daily living.
 In some instances, a person with hoarding disorder that has developed to an extreme state very well may be an ideal subject for a guardianship and conservatorship.

 An important factor to bear in mind is that over 90 percent of people who do have hoarding disorder will “relapse” and hoard again following an intervention and cleanup of a residence if proper supplemental assistance is not in place.
-In some cases, that additional assistance does need to come in the form of the formal structures associated with a guardianship and conservatorship.
+In some cases, additional assistance does need to come in the form of the formal structures associated with guardianship and conservatorship.

-A guardianship and conservatorship differs from something like a durable power of attorney for financial or healthcare purposes.
+A guardianship and conservatorship differ from something like a durable power of attorney for financial or healthcare purposes.
 You may be familiar with the concept of a power of attorney or may have even prepared one for yourself in the event you are incapacitated in some manner.
 (If you have not done so, you should give serious consideration to preparing a durable power of attorney for financial or healthcare to protect your own interests in the future should the needs for this type of assistance become necessary.)

 The process of establishing a guardianship and conservatorship in Illinois commences with the filing of a petition in court.
 Evidence is presented regarding the physical and mental health status of the person who is proposed for a guardianship and conservatorship.
-If the court agrees that the need for this type of assistance exists, a guardian and conservator is appointed to oversee the affairs of the individual.
+If the court agrees that the need for this type of assistance exists, a guardian and conservator are appointed to oversee the affairs of the individual.

 The establishment of a guardianship and conservatorship can be a complicated legal matter.
-As a consequence, you are best served retaining a lawyer with experience in this area of the law.
+As a consequence, you are best served to retain a lawyer with experience in this area of the law.
 An Illinois court might approve having reasonable attorney fees paid with conservatorship funds.
 In the alternative, you may be also able to access legal counsel on a pro bono or no fee basis to assist in establishing a guardianship and conservatorship for a person laboring under hoarding disorder.

 Establishment of a Power of Attorney for Financial Purposes

 If your family member or friend in your life who labors under hoarding disorder has a less severe form of the condition, taking the legal step of establishing a guardianship and conservatorship may not be necessary.
-In some instances, establishing a financial power of attorney of attorney may be of some value when it comes to addressing the needs of a person with hoarding disorder.
+In some instances, establishing a financial power of attorney may be of some value when it comes to addressing the needs of a person with hoarding disorder.